hankzhang2003/spotify-billboard-analysis/README.md

 ![Energy vs Tempo](/images/energyvstempoScatter.png)

 These graphs compare energy and tempo, both as a function of time and against each other.
 There is a slight positive correlation between the two variables.
 The Pearson r^2 correlation coefficient is 0.1620.
 This was slightly surprising since I expected the correlation to be higher since logically a high or low energy level in a track would be reflected in how fast the song is.

 &nbsp;

+## Hypothesis Testing

+We use a Mann-Whitney U-test because the variables are not normally distributed.

+&nbsp;